blitterated/docker-dev-env/Docker Dev Environment.md

 ### Questions
 * If nothing needs to be running in the container, then what's going to be running when the container is started?
+    * There is a simple zombie eating process you get when you start Docker with `--init`
+    * There are other init processes available like s6, tini, runit, supervisord, monit, and others
 * Do we need a container if just a union mount filesystem will do?
     * Yes you need a container.
 The filesystems are unioned in the kernel.

-### Strectch Goals
+### Stretch Goals
 * Have an init process running
    * spin up services that may be needed such as ssh and syslog
    * catch zombie processes
 * ssh key forwarding from host with ssh-agent
    * Is this needed?
 The main usecase is git cloning, but if the files are stored on the host's filesystem then we don't need git or ssh access in the container.
 * logging issues with syslog
    * Is this needed?
 The only usecase is if the code in question will be run in the container for testing.
 More than likely, this will be true.
 We will run the code in the container.
-The runtime *is* one of the dependencies.
+The language runtime (`ruby`, `python`, et. al.) *is* one of the dependencies.